Wyshynski's Weekly Reader: Is Houston the favorite for expansion?

 If the answer to either of those is "yes," then we move to phase two of the test.
 "The most important elements are market, arena and ownership," said Bettman in 2014.
 For the NHL, that's the holy trinity when it comes to testing a market.
 Several cities have passed with ease -- Minnesota, Nashville -- while others had to convince the league that they had the right answers, like Las Vegas did with its pre-expansion ticket drive.

-Seattle failed the test, as Vegas passed it.
-At a time when the NHL wanted desperately to expand to the Pacific Northwest for both demographic and geographic reasons, Seattle couldn't get its act in order on an arena deal and none of the three ownership groups sniffing around the $500 million expansion fee could ante up without a clear path to a new building.
-These conditions are changing, as we'll note in a bit, but during the last round of expansion, it flunked.
+Seattle failed the test while Vegas was passing it.
+At a time when the NHL wanted desperately to expand to the Pacific Northwest for both demographic and geographic reasons, Seattle couldn't get its act together on an arena deal and none of the three ownership groups sniffing around the $500 million expansion fee could ante up without a clear path to a new building.
+These conditions are changing, as I'll note in a bit, but during the last round of expansion, it flunked.

 Which brings us to the new belle of the ball: Houston, Texas.